HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_video/README.md

 ```

 2. Download [`segment-anything-2` repo](https://github.com/facebookresearch/segment-anything-2) into the root directory.
 Install SegmentAnything model and download checkpoints using [the official Meta documentation](https://github.com/facebookresearch/segment-anything-2?tab=readme-ov-file#installation).
 Make sure that you complete the steps for downloadingn the checkpoint files!
+   If you want to install segment-anything-2 repo in a different directory, you must the SEGMENT_ANYTHING_2_PATH environment variable to the path of the segment-anything-2 directory.

 3. Export the following environment variables (fill them in with your credentials!):
 - LABEL_STUDIO_URL: the http:// or https:// link to your label studio instance (include the prefix!)
 - LABEL_STUDIO_API_KEY: your api key for label studio, available in your profile.
+- MAX_FRAMES_TO_TRACK: the maximum number of frames to track in a video each time the model is called.
+- PROMPT_TYPE: the type of prompt you want to use: "box" or "point".
+By choosing "box", you will be able to draw a box around the object you want to track.
+By choosing "point", five key points will be automatically selected within the box to help identify the object.

 4. Then you can start the ML backend on the default port `9090`: